How the 60-30-10 Color Rule Relates to Your Flooring

 Can This Floating Hardwood Floor Match Your Color Scheme?

-We don’t want to minimize the effect the floor has on your design color scheme.
-A natural, white oak floor works well with any warm color scheme.
+We don’t want to minimize the effect the hardwood floor has on your design color scheme.
+Natural, white oak hardwood floor works well with any warm color scheme.
 It has golden honey tones, and the prominent grain pattern works well with furniture made with leather, wood, and warm-colored fabrics.

 As we mentioned, Easiklip carries a Greywashed white oak that accents all neutral and cool colors.
 You can check out their options and order a sample pack here.
 You’ll find a color to match any home design, modern, eclectic, or traditional.